-Justin’s experience in probate matters includes commercial litigation involving estates and trusts, estate and trust administration, facilitating the appointment of personal representatives, will contests, prosecution and defense of fiduciaries, insolvency petitions, fiduciary action for advice and direction, spousal elective share and omitted spouse claims, matters involving undue influence and pre-death misconduct, elder and power-of-attorney abuse, actions to settle or compel settlement of fiduciary accounts, funeral and interment / disinterment disputes, and drafting of various estate planning documents.
-Justin is also experienced in divorce and family law, personal injury and general litigation.
+Justin’s experience includes commercial litigation involving estates and trusts, probate litigation, estate and trust administration, and drafting of various estate planning documents.
+Justin is also experienced in divorce and family law, professional responsibility and ethics matters, personal injury and general litigation.

 Prior to joining Seeger Weiss, Justin was an associate at Windels Marx Lane & Mittendorf, LLP, where he practiced primarily in probate litigation.